Sunday, December 21, 2025

 St Matthews Church Hayfield

-Here's yet another publication by the renowned local historian Roger Bryant, a significant figure assoiated with New Mills Local History Society.
+Here's yet another publication by the renowned local historian Roger Bryant, a significant figure associated with New Mills Local History Society.

 Roger Bryant - St Matthews Church Hayfield